pedro199288/bun-library-starter/README.md

 ```

 ### Create a release
-To create a release, run the following npm command:
+To create github and npm releases, add the `NPM_TOKEN`` secret to your repository secrets and run the following npm command:
 ```bash
 $ bun release <release-type>
 ```